William H. Winder: Battle of Bladensberg

 After the debacle of Bladenburg, Winder was quickly maneuvered by the skittish Baltimoreans' municipal, business and military leaders out of having any significant command at Baltimore in favor of the highly competent Samuel Smith, a former Revolutionary War officer and commander, wealthy city merchant and shipper, former U.S. Representative, then Senator for Maryland (later in life elected Mayor of Baltimore) and so was relegated under protest to the command of limited troops on the southwestern and western approaches to Baltimore which were not considered a likely route for the British naval and military attack from the Chesapeake Bay to the east.
 Winder would have participated in the possible battle at the extensive dug-in fortifications (planned and supervised by Smith in a fortunate premonition and foresight), on "Loudenschlager's Hill" and "Hampstead Hill" (now site of Patterson Park in East Baltimore), on the eastern heights, from the City, had the British decided to carry forward the attack and had the bombardment on Fort McHenry, on September 13–14, been successful.

 Later life and death

 After the war, Winder became a leading attorney of the Baltimore bar, joined an influential literary social group called the Delphian Club, and took fellow Delphian, John Neal as an apprentice while he studied law.

-Winder was married to Gertrude Polk-who was a 1st cousin about 4 times removed to Colonel Ezekiel Polk grandfather of US President James Knox Polk.
-One of Winder and Gertrude's sons, John H. Winder, [1800-1865] was a brigadier general in the Confederate army during the American Civil War.
+Winder was married to Gertrude Polk, who was a first cousin about 4 times removed to Colonel Ezekiel Polk grandfather of U.S. President James Knox Polk.
+One of Winder and Gertrude's sons, John H. Winder (1800-1865), was a brigadier general in the Confederate army during the American Civil War.
 Winder died in 1824.